folio-org/folio-org.github.io/guides/api-doc.md

 <div class="attention">
 NOTE: Using api-doc via Jenkins is <a href="https://issues.folio.org/browse/FOLIO-3678">deprecated</a>.
-All relevant back-end repositories are now using GitHub Workflows.
+All relevant back-end repositories are now using GitHub Workflows for API-related operations.
 </div>

 <div class="folio-spacer-content"></div>